Docs / Device Manual

 Use Loctite 242 / 243 (medium-strength, blue), not stronger grades.
 Avoid Loctite 263, 271, or 277 (red, high-strength) unless the device is a one-time-use deployment you do not plan to recover.
 Red threadlockers typically require heat and significant force to break, and can damage the polycarbonate or strip the inserts during retrieval.

-Retrieving from the Field
+Retrieving from the field

 When you bring a device back from a deployment, follow this order so you don’t lose data and can re-deploy cleanly.